 UCPD is the office on campus that is charged with coordinating Clery Act compliance and has the capability to immediately send communications campus-wide.
 Timely Warnings are a requirement of the Clery Act.
 In an effort to respect a victim’s right to not report to law enforcement, a police investigation is typically not initiated without the consent of the victim.

 Why do I get Timely Warnings for some crimes but not others?

 The majority of crimes that occur on and around campus will NOT result in a Timely Warning or Emergency Notification.
-Timely Warnings are only sent for Clery crimes that occur on Clery geography and present an ongoing threat to the campus community.
+Timely Warnings are only sent for reports of Clery crimes that occur on Clery geography and present an ongoing threat to the campus community.
 Property crimes won’t typically lead to a Timely Warning unless there is a distinct pattern of related incidents.
 Crimes that occur outside of Clery geography, such as crimes occurring in Isla Vista, will typically not lead to a Timely Warning.
 Emergency incidents that occur in Isla Vista or the surrounding community may result in an Emergency Notification if there is a specifically identifiable threat to campus, such as an active shooter headed toward campus.